lukibahr/stars/README.md

 - [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - sync .env files—from the creator of `dotenv`.
 - [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 Red teaming/pentesting/vulnerability scanning for AI.
 Compare performance of GPT, Claude, Gemini, DeepSeek, and more.
 Simple declarative configs with command line and CI/CD integration.
 Used by OpenAI and Anthropic.
 - [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!
-- [Skolaczk/next-starter](https://github.com/Skolaczk/next-starter) - A Next.js starter template, packed with features like TypeScript, Tailwind CSS, Next-auth, Eslint, Stripe, testing tools and more.
+- [Skolaczk/next-starter](https://github.com/Skolaczk/next-starter) - A Next.js starter template, packed with features like TypeScript, Tailwind CSS, Next-auth, Biome, Stripe, testing tools and more.
 Jumpstart your project with efficiency and style.
 - [iib0011/omni-tools](https://github.com/iib0011/omni-tools) - Self-hosted collection of powerful web-based tools for everyday tasks.
 No ads, no tracking, just fast, accessible utilities right from your browser!
 - [RackulaLives/Rackula](https://github.com/RackulaLives/Rackula) - rack layout designer
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager